redoslaw/wow-settings-addons-backup/interface/addons/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.99.5
+- New option added for toast notifications to control whether they will be hidden automatically (without interaction).
+- Made toast notifications more reliable.
+- Fix failure to load texture for one-day micro-holidays' toast nofications.
+- Suggestions Tab: Suggest "Roll Club" in Vale of Eternal Blossoms.

+v0.99.4
+- New feature: Toast notifications for today's holidays/events.
+By default, today's holidays are displayed upon entering the game world.
+Clicking their toast frames will display related achievements in the Suggestions tab.
+Notifications for micro-holidays, bonus events, and dungeon events are also available but they are disabled by default.
+- Separated battleground-win achievements from the option for auto-tracking timed achievements.
+The new option ("Auto-track timed battleground achievements") will also automatically untrack achievements it tracked upon leaving the battleground.
+The new implementation should fix an issue where the wrong achievements were automatically tracked in battlegrounds.
+- Suggestions Tab:
+-- Added suggestions for Brawler's Guild.
+-- Fixed suggestion for Temple of Ahn'Qiraj not appearing in the instance.
+-- Fixed criteria-specific suggestions for "Savage Hero".
+- "Adventurer of Highmountain": Fixed inadvertent swap of two criteria (related to recently spotted objectives).

 v0.99.3
 - Fix error on startup for characters Overachiever hasn't seen before.